 Or just complain about how I am wrong and don’t know what I’m talking about.
 Either way, you will prove me right.

-NOTE: If you want to know more methods for better self-control, check out Mind of Steel Handbook.
+P.S.
+If you want to know more methods for better self-control, check out The Essential Rules of Mental Strenth.